 Now it's your turn.
 Brainstorm some ideas and choose a general topic that interests you.
-(Note that for the purposes of this class, your topic should be related to your major.)
+(Note that for the purposes of this class, your topic should be related to your major or at least fall under the social sciences umbrella.)
 Do some background research: read about it on Wikipedia, search it on Google, see if it's been in the news.
 Pay attention to what sub-areas emerge and who the major players are.
 Maybe do a freewrite or create a mind map to generate more ideas.
 Then write two or three possibilities for a research topic you want to explore further in this class.